 - Saturday: Breakfast, Lunch & Dinner with Dessert

 Please note Friday dinner is not provided.

 Absolutely!
 Keswick can cater for special dietary requirements.
 Please tell us what you need on the registration form.

 Accommodation at conference is in shared bunk rooms, with a fitted sheet, pillow and pillow slip provided for you.
 You just need to bring your own sleeping bag/duvet and towel with you.

 If you'd prefer, you can choose 'linen' as an extra on the conference registration form for $22.75, and Keswick will provide full bedding and a towel for you.

 Can I be in a room with my friend or spouse?

-Unfortunately, it is unlikely that we can arrange for you and your spouse to share a room at conference, as book rooms are allocated separately for males and females.
-If there is someone of the same gender that you would like to share a room with, please contact us at email@example.com to let us know, and we'll do what we can.
+We will do our best to accommodate couples together, but depending on registration numbers, it may not be possible.
+If there is someone that you would like to share a room with, please contact us at email@example.com to let us know, and we'll do what we can.
 Note that we'll endeavour to place students together, and will tend to place you with people from your region.